History of animation: New colorful cartoon superstars

-Hays code and Betty Boop
+Hays Code and Betty Boop

 Hays' Motion Picture Production Code for moral guidelines was applied in 1930 and rigidly enforced between 1934 and 1968.
-It had a big impact on filmmakers who liked to create relatively saucy material.
-As an infamous example, Betty Boop suffered greatly when she had to be changed from a carefree flapper with an innocent sex appeal into a more wholesome and much tamer character in a fuller dress.
+It had a big impact on filmmakers who had liked to create relatively saucy material.
+An infamous example, Betty Boop suffered greatly when she had to be changed from a carefree flapper with an innocent sex appeal into a more wholesome and much tamer character wearing a fuller dress.
 Her boyfriend Bimbo's disappearance was probably also the result of the Code's disapproval of mixed-species relationships.

 Snow White and the breakthrough of the animated feature

 At least eight animated feature films were released before Disney's Snow White and the Seven Dwarfs, while at least another two earlier animated feature projects remained unfinished.
 Most of these films (of which only four survive) were made using cutout, silhouette or stop-motion techniques.
-Among the lost animated features were three features by Quirino Cristiani, who had premiered his third feature Peludópolis on 18 September 1931 in Buenos Aires with a Vitaphone sound-on-disc synchronized soundtrack.
+Among the lost animated features were three features by Quirino Cristiani, who premiered his third feature Peludópolis on 18 September 1931 in Buenos Aires with a Vitaphone sound-on-disc synchronized soundtrack.
 It was received quite positively by critics, but did not become a hit and was an economic fiasco for the filmmaker.
 Cristiani soon realized that he could no longer make a career with animation in Argentina.
-Only Academy Award Review of Walt Disney Cartoons—also by Disney—was hand-drawn.
+The only other feature film, Academy Award Review of Walt Disney Cartoons—also by Disney—was hand-drawn.
 It was released seven months before Snow White to promote that movie's upcoming release.
 Many do not consider the Review a genuine feature film, because it is a package film and lasts only 41 minutes.
 It does meet the official definitions of a feature film by the British Film Institute, the Academy of Motion Picture Arts and Sciences, and the American Film Institute, which require that the film has to be over 40 minutes long.

-When it became known that Disney was working on a feature-length animation, critics regularly referred to the project as "Disney's folly", not believing that audiences could stand the expected bright colors and jokes for such a long time.
+When it became known that Disney was working on a feature-length animation, critics regularly referred to the project as "Disney's folly", believing that audiences could not stand the expected bright colors and jokes for such a long time.
 Snow White and the Seven Dwarfs premiered on 21 December 1937 and became a worldwide success.
-The film continued Disney's tradition to appropriate old fairy tales and other stories, as would most of the Disney features that followed.

 The Fleischer studios followed Disney's example with Gulliver's Travels in 1939, which was a minor success at the box office.